 This document seeks to bridge silos by outlining some steps for approaching provider behavior change.
-It is hoped that having a shared framework will facilitate mutual understanding, coordination, innovation, and synergy in malaria service delivery.
+A shared framework will facilitate mutual understanding, coordination, innovation, and synergy in malaria service delivery.

-To keep this document in focus, it does not cover community-based health workers; for the same reason, it was drafted with facility-based public sector providers in mind, though much of the content may also apply to community and private sector providers.
-The intended primary audience is in-country implementing partners and National Malaria Control Programs, though donors and other groups may find this useful as well.
+To keep this document focused, it does not cover community-based health workers; for the same reason, it was drafted with facility-based public sector providers in mind, though much of the content may also apply to community and private sector providers.
+The intended primary audience is in-country implementing partners and National Malaria Control Programs (NMCPs), though donors and other groups may find this useful as well.